On this page you will find information on the reference rates most commonly used by Nordea.

 - The value of the Nordea DepositRate is affected by the performance of the market rates, the requirements of the bank’s funding business and the competition situation in the deposit market.

-- The level of the interest is decided by the bank’s Board of Management.
+- The level of the rate is decided by the Branch Manager of Nordea Bank AB (publ), Finnish Branch.

 Euribor is a reference rate for the euro area's money markets and is an abbreviation of the words Euro Interbank Offered Rate.
 Euribor rates are based on inter-bank deposit interest rates on the international money market.